Harsh5840/magi-assignment/README.md

 The implementation here streams the model output and incrementally parses node objects from the `content` array using JSON brace-depth scanning (tracking strings/escapes so braces inside text don't break parsing).
 As soon as a complete top-level node object closes, it is sanitized and emitted to the client as `node_append`.

 This gives us:
-- Sub-second time-to-first-content on blog posts and landing pages
+- Sub-second time-to-first-content across social posts, blog posts, and landing pages
 - Progressive rendering even while later nodes are still being generated
 - Resilience to partial chunks and mid-sentence output